 - A car turning or making lane changes in the path of the cyclist

 Extreme caution must always be taken by drivers and cyclists, especially in Chicago or whenever bicycles and cars share a roadway.
 Always wear a helmet and reflective clothing when riding your bike to help minimize your chances of being in a bike accident.

 If you have been in a bicycle accident, speak to a lawyer before the driver’s insurance company gets a hold of you- as the insurance company will be anxious to start building a case against you as soon as possible.
-We can help you try to put the pieces together and help you decide whether or not you wish to pursue a case if the driver of the car was at fault for your injuries.
+We can help you try to put the pieces together, analyze fault, and and help you decide if it makes sense to pursue the matter legally.